anquanscan/sec-tools/README.md

 [OSCP-Cheat-Sheet](https://github.com/akenofu/OSCP-Cheat-Sheet): This is my OSCP cheat sheet made by combining a lot of different resources online with a little bit of tweaking.
 I used this cheat sheet during my exam (Fri, 13 Sep 2019) and during the labs.
 I can proudly say it helped me pass so I hope it can help you as well !
 Good Luck and Try Harder
 [security-bugtracker](https://github.com/designsecurity/security-bugtracker): Run security test tools and track bugs easily
 [dnsmap](https://github.com/resurrecting-open-source-projects/dnsmap): Scan for subdomains using bruteforcing techniques
 [zombie-system-demo](https://github.com/rc4ne/zombie-system-demo): A simple setup that demonstrates concept of zombie computer and using it for dos.
+[SocialPwned](https://github.com/MrTuxx/SocialPwned): SocialPwned is an OSINT tool that allows to get the emails, from a target, published in social networks such as Instagram, Linkedin and Twitter to find possible credentials leaks in PwnDB or Dehashed  and obtain Google account information via GHunt.